ErikKalkoken/www-0-cal-net/howto/onboarding.md

 {:.alert-info}

 **Login to Discord** \\
-Please note that you can login to Discord directly and without Alliance Auth once you have successfully connected your Discord account with your main on Alliance Auth.
+Please note that you can login to Discord directly and without RABIS Auth once you have successfully connected your Discord account with your main on RABIS Auth.
 {:.alert}
 {:.alert-info}

 ## Connect to Teamspeak

-To get access to alliance roles on Teamspeak you need to connect your main on Alliance Auth to your Teamspeak client.
+To get access to corporation roles on Teamspeak you need to connect your main on RABIS Auth to your Teamspeak client.

 **Using Teamspeak on multiple devices** \\
 If you use Teamspeak on multiple devices (e.g. one Teamspeak client on your PC at home, one at work) please make sure to use the **same** Teamspeak identity on all clients.
-Since Alliance Auth can only connect your main to one identity you would otherwise only have alliance roles on one of your clients.\\
+Since RABIS Auth can only connect your main to one identity you would otherwise only have corporation roles on one of your clients.\\
 To transfer your Teamspeak identity from one client to another follow the instructions provided on [this page](https://tserverhq.com/clients/knowledgebase/89/How-do-I-transfer-my-TeamSpeak-3-Identity-to-another-computer.html).
 {:.alert}
 {:.alert-info}